Outcome Three: Built

 UPDATEUpdate

-1 September 2024Council is partnering with Transpower, Aurora, Powernet and other industry stakeholders to develop a forecast of future peak electricity demand scenarios for the district.
-A working group has developed a range of scenarios for different population and economic growth forecasts and decarbonisation pathways out to 2050.
+28 November 2024Council has partnered with Transpower, Aurora, Powernet and other industry stakeholders to develop a forecast of future peak electricity demand scenarios for the district.
+The working group has developed a range of scenarios for different population and economic growth forecasts and decarbonisation pathways out to 2050.
 These scenarios provide insight into the potential scale and timing of power infrastructure investment as well as the critical role that flexible demand management (e.g. managed EV charging) will play in reducing peak levels of electricity demand.

 2022-20253.4